jsong022/minesweeper/README.md

 - left click on boxes to reveal that tile
 - right click on boxes to toggle flag
 	- flagged tile cannot be revealed
+- middle click on revealed tiles to reveal all adjacent tiles
+	- only works if the number being shown is equal to number of adjacent flags
+	-
 - on Loss:
 	- all Mines that have not been flagged are revealed
 	- Exploded Mine (the cause of loss) is marked with a red background